uthadehikaru/laravel-8-simple-cms/README.md

 Then, to install our boilerplate project's asset dependencies, run `npm install`.
 Finally to combine the javascript and style files run `npm run production`.

+Run `php artisan storage:link` to create symbolic link for storage link on public folder
 -----
 <a name="step3"></a>
 ### Step 3: Serve